Derpysaiyan/Nexus-Project/Nexus Backend/README.txt

 1. cd "Nexus Backend"
 Ensures your Terminal is in the correct spot

-2. pip intsall -r requirments.txt
+2. pip install -r requirments.txt
 All the needed files

 3. python app.py